Nexfinity/CakeyBot-Wiki/home.md

 ## Troubleshooting

-If you are having issues with the bot check out our [troubleshooting page](core/troubleshooting).
+If you are having issues with the bot, check out our [troubleshooting page](core/troubleshooting).
 You can also find answers to common questions on our [FAQ page](https://cakey.bot/faq.html).
-If you do not find your issue there you can also join our discord [support server](https://cakey.bot/discord) and get direct assistance there in our [#support](https://discord.com/channels/408424043482447872/730159265209253908) channel.
+If you do not find your issue there, you can also join our discord [support server](https://cakey.bot/discord) and get direct assistance there in our [#support](https://discord.com/channels/408424043482447872/730159265209253908) channel.

 ## Suggestions